EDANHS/RMI-Client-Server/README.md

 # RMI-Client-Server
-Client-Server architecture using RMI
+Client-Server architecture using RMI.

 ## Members:
-1. Matias Bugueño
+1. Matias Bugueño.
-2. Thomas Molina
+2. Thomas Molina.

 # Code execution
 Import project to Eclipse and run RunServer as a Java application, then do the same with RunClient.